 - Equitable leadership practices: Topics may include leading with equity in mind, leading institutional change, or leading equitable environments.

 - Public Policy—Supporting equity and education: Topics may include- local policies proven to close equity gaps; local, state, and/or national collaborations impacting educational equity policy; advocacy strategies; or understanding equity policies in ESSA, IDEA, WIOA, Perkins, TANF, or civil rights laws.

 This conference is designed for educators, workforce development professionals, and advocates dedicated to removing barriers to equitable opportunity in education and the workforce.
-The program will highlight strategies and solutions for preparing a diverse workforce for high-skill, high-wage, high-demand careers.
 Proposals should be drafted to address the following audiences: secondary/postsecondary educators, career and technical education and workforce development professionals, researchers, administrators, counselors, data specialists, business representatives, and/or nonprofit staff.

-All submissions must include all the information requested.
+All submissions must include the following information.
 Incomplete submissions will not be considered.
-The submission deadline is January 7, 2018, and there will be no extension.
-Notification letters will be sent to the primary presenter via email early February of 2018.
-If selected to present, then you will have two weeks to notify NAPE of your of acceptance to present.
-The following information will be required:
+The submission deadline is November 30, 2018.
+Notification letters will be sent to the primary presenter via email before the end January of 2019.
+Selected presenters will have two weeks to accept the invitation.

-Presenters: name, job title, organization, address, city, state, zip, phone, email, brief biography, head shot, social media links
+Name, job title, organization, address, city, state, zip, phone, email, brief biography, headshot and social media links.

 Description of Presentation: